 Salp colonial architecture – To examine the relationships between locomotory variables and colonial architecture, we adopted the species-specific architecture characterizations and dorsoventral zooid rotation angle measurements for each species from Damian-Serrano et al. (2023).
 Using stills from the underwater videos, we measured zooid length, zooid width, and number of zooids in ImageJ manually selecting the point coordinates.
 These measurements were repeated in at least three locations from each colony.
 When a distinct zooid size gradient was observed, we measured zooids in locations from the proximal, middle, and distal regions to capture the full range of variation in the specimen.

 Respiration measurements – We collected healthy, adult blastozooid (aggregate stage) colonies across 18 salp species (Dataset S1B) during blue- and black-water SCUBA dives off the coast of Kona (Hawaii, USA) between September 2021 and May 2023.
-We analyzed the respiration rates of salp colonies arranged in linear (seven species, 46 specimens), bipinnate (three species, 29 specimens), whorl (three species, 23 specimens), cluster (two species, 18 specimens), and transversal (one species, 13 specimens) architectures, oblique chains (Thalia sp., seven specimens), and helical architectures represented by Helicosalpa virgula (two specimens).
-Specimens were sealed in situ with their surrounding water in plastic jars equipped with a Presens (Germany) oxygen sensor spot and a self-healing rubber port to allow for the injection of solutions without the introduction of air bubbles.
+We analyzed the respiration rates of salp colonies arranged in linear (seven species, N = 46), bipinnate (three species, N = 29), whorl (three species, N = 23), cluster (two species, N = 18), and transversal (one species, N = 13) architectures, oblique chains (Thalia sp., N = 7), and helical architectures represented by Helicosalpa virgula (N = 2).
+Specimens were sealed in situ with their surrounding water in plastic jars equipped with a PreSens oxygen sensor spot (Regensburg,Germany) and a self-healing rubber port to allow for the injection of solutions without the introduction of air bubbles.
 We removed as many symbiotic animals from the salps as possible before closing the lid without damaging the colony.
 The same method was applied to one or more seawater controls to account for the oxygen demand of the local seawater’s microbiome.
 Several collection events occurred during each 20-60 min long SCUBA dive.
 Jars with larger animals were opened during the safety stop to allow them to re-oxygenate.
 Upon the divers' return to the boat, we measured the initial oxygen concentration (mg/l) and temperature, and then repeated the measurements at intervals between 15min and 3h, for total periods ranging between 2h and 5h, depending on logistic constraints in the field and the rate of oxygen depletion.
 The exact interval time for each measurement was variable but recorded (Dataset S1B).

 To estimate the energetic expenditure of different salp species while actively swimming, we recorded the oxygen consumption of intact specimens while swimming inside the jar.
 To obtain a baseline of basal respiration rate (while not swimming), we anesthetized some specimens before the start of the first oxygen measurement time.
 A few specimens were used for paired experiments, where their swimming respiration was recorded for a few hours, then inoculated with the anesthetic, and recorded anesthetized for another set of hours.
 To anesthetize salps, we injected their jars with small volumes of concentrated (50 g/l) bicarbonate-buffered MS-222 through the rubber ports on the lids.
 We tailored the injection volume to the jar size aiming for a final concentration of 0.2g/l, following the methods in Trueman et al. (1984).
 We also injected some seawater control jars to evaluate the effect of MS-222 on oxygen concentration in seawater and found no effect.